 Before the board made its vote, Potter hailed Winston as an “exceptional candidate” for superintendent, and said the school board believes she will bring to the position a “set of assets that we need to take advantage of in this time of transition.”

-“This sets us up for success in a smooth transition as Dr. Holden moves into retirement,” Potter said on the board’s behalf.
+“This sets us up for success in a smooth transition as Dr. Holden moves into retirement,” Potter said.
 “The largest facilities project in this district’s history … is on track, and it is on budget.
 To maintain that trajectory, we need to make sure that there are no disruptions in our administrative staff at the highest level.
 It also sets us up for success in implementing the changes that this facilities project enables, particularly establishing pre-K education — and Dr. Holden will work with Ms. Winston to do just that. … The board believes that this is the best decision for the district.”

-Winston, who grew up in neighboring Xenia, came to the district as Mills Lawn Principal in 2021 after five years as an assistant principal at Xenia High School.
+Winston, who grew up in neighboring Xenia, came to the district as Mills Lawn principal in 2021 after five years as an assistant principal at Xenia High School.
 Before that, she served as a math teacher at Beavercreek High School and in administrative positions in the Dayton Public Schools system, including five years as principal of Horace Mann Pre-K–8 School.

 In accepting her position as future superintendent, Winston thanked her parents, Eric and Karen Winston, and Dayton Public Schools Superintendent David Lawrence — all of whom were present for the special meeting — for their guidance over the years.
 She also thanked Holden, who she said began “showing [her] the ropes” of the superintendent role as soon as Winston came to the district.